github/docs/content/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility.md

 {% note %}

+**Notes:**
-**Note:** Syncing your package with a repository {% data variables.package_registry.package-settings-actions-access-menu %} is different than connecting your package to a repository.
+- Syncing your package with a repository {% data variables.package_registry.package-settings-actions-access-menu %} is different than connecting your package to a repository.
 For more information about linking a repository to your package, see "[AUTOTITLE](/packages/learn-github-packages/connecting-a-repository-to-a-package)."
+- You can choose to limit permissions to workflow jobs usings the `permissions` key and `packages` scope.
+For more information, see "[AUTOTITLE](/actions/using-jobs/assigning-permissions-to-jobs)."

 {% endnote %}

-{% tip %}

-**Tip:** Remember that your workflow's job(s) might require additional permissions to access packages, see the `packages` scope in "[AUTOTITLE](/actions/using-jobs/assigning-permissions-to-jobs)."

-{% endtip %}

 ### {% data variables.product.prodname_actions %} access for packages scoped to personal accounts